NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

     Toggle usage of the clearcoat normal texture.
 The clearcoat has an own normal map to define a different per fragment normal than used for the base material.
 That allows for effects like orange peel only inside the clearcoat for example.

-* **use normaTexture on clearcoat** (boolean, only shown if the material uses a normalTexture and no clearcoatNormalTexture)
+* **use normalTexture on clearcoat** (boolean, only shown if the material uses a normalTexture and no clearcoatNormalTexture)

     Convenience checkbox which allows adding the existing normalTexture also on the clearcoat.
 When using the same texture for normal and clearcoat, the normalScale will affect the clearcoatNormalTexture result as well.
 The difference in looks is a smooth clearcoat over the normal mapped material below vs. a clearcoat following the normal mapped material.
 (Try that with the Khronos CarbonFibre.gltf example asset.)